Pakalkuri

-Pakalkuri is a charming village situated in the eastern part of Varkala Taluk in Thiruvananthapuram District in Kerala, India.
-It is situated 20km east of Varkala Town on the banks of the river Ithikkara and well known for its serene beauty and landscape.
-The river Ithikkara, which originates from the Western Ghats, separates Thiruvananthapuram and Kollam Districts at Pakalkuri in its meandering to the Arabian sea.
+Pakalkuri is a charming village located in the eastern part of Varkala Taluk in the Thiruvananthapuram district of Kerala, India.
+It is situated 20 km east of Varkala Town on the banks of the Ithikkara River and is well known for its serene beauty and landscape.
+The Ithikkara River, which originates from the Western Ghats, separates Thiruvananthapuram and Kollam districts at Pakalkuri in its meandering to the Arabian Sea.

 Location

 Pakalkuri belongs to Pallickal panchayathu in Varkala taluk in Thiruvananthapuram District.
 One can reach Pakalkuri from Varkala in SH63 Road via Pallickal, from Ayoor in MC Road Via Velinalloor, from Parippally in NH47 via Kulamada and from Kottarakkara in MC Road via Oyoor.
 Pakalkuri is well connected with state transport services and private sector transports from all these centres.